 These gases not naturally present in the atmosphere contribute to the retention of heat and keep the planet 30 ° C warmer than if this layer did not exist.

 The fact that by burning fossil fuels (coal, oil, natural gas, ...) or by burning a forest, carbon dioxide is produced.
 If the concentration of CO2 in the atmosphere increases significantly, it could increase the strength of the greenhouse effect.
 Although not all the factors that intervene in the greenhouse effect are known with precision, this has begun to worry popular opinion at the end of the 20th century.

 The increase in the temperature of the planet would have important effects on the life that develops: it would endanger the composition, the capacity of recovery and the productivity of the natural ecosystems, it would alter the climatic regions and the oceanic currents, with possible important consequences on human activities Within the scientific community there is no consensus of the exact consequences.
 Even so the most catastrophic theses maintain that these problems would be the following:

 - Desertification and droughts, which cause pandemics of hunger.

 - Melting of Antarctic ice, which causes a rise in sea level, submerging coastal cities causing flooding.

 - Methane (CH4)

 - Sulfur hexafluoride (SF6)

-- Rich countries must reduce their greenhouse gas emissions by 25-40% by 2020, by 1990.
+- Rich countries must reduce their gas emissions by 25% to 40% by 2020, compared to 1990.

-- Action plans must be submitted every two years to an international control and verification system, although they must be done in a way that is non-instructive, non-punishable and respectful.
+- Action plans must be submitted every two years to an international control and verification system, although they must be done in a non-instructive, non-punishable and respectful manner.

-- Industrialized countries must provide $ 30 billion in aid in three years, by 2012 and mobilize resources to $ 100,000 per year by 2020.
+- The industrialized countries must contribute $ 30,000 million in three years, until 2012 and mobilize resources up to $ 100,000 per year in 2020.

 Last review: April 26, 2017Back